*

 Does it make sense to participate in debates on comment sections of blogs to get links and traffic?

 Yes, it does!
-In case you have some valuable content it will often end up getting a reshare!
+In case you have some valuable content it will often end up getting a share!

 I will spread the word about you to my engaged audience of thousands followers.

-Often I will even add a bookmark or a link to you resource later on.
+Often I even added a bookmark or a link to your resource later on.

-In the best case I add your resource to the original post!
+In the best your resource may get added to the original post!

 * Creative Commons images by Sprout Labs